 -

-Platies: Platies are friendly, small fish that come in various colors.
-They are livebearers, meaning they give birth to live young.
-Platies are hardy and can tolerate various water conditions, needing a temperature between 70°F and 78°F. They are social and do well in community tanks.
+Platies: Platies are easy-to-care-for fish that come in many colors.
+They are livebearers, meaning they give birth to live young instead of laying eggs.
+Platies are friendly and adapt well to different water parameters.
+They usually reach about 2-3 inches in size and thrive in groups.

 -